jonfriesen/redis-proxy/README.md

 Expanded, the linked list is used to manage order of recently used records.
 Built as a queue, new and recently used records are pushed on the end.
 Older records make their way to the head where they will be the first ones to face eviction when the cache is full.
 Full is defined as the amount of keys, a configuration parameter, set at run time.

-The cache has two actions
+The lrucache has two actions

 #### Get
 Retrieving a record from the cache occurs in O(1) time.
 As we are using a map to associate our key to records which have a constant lookup time we do not have any iterations or searching for values.